-2.3.5 Costs as part of national and international cooperation(s)
+2.3.5 Costs as part of national and international collaborations

-Unlike when cooperating with associated research partners (see section 1.5), costs arising in the context of a research collaboration with an external research institution are to be borne by that research institution.
+Unlike when cooperating with associated research partners (see section 1.5), costs arising in the context of an arts-based research collaboration with an external research institution are to be borne by that research institution.
 This does not apply to cooperation arrangements with scientists or scholars from developing countries (see section 2.3.6).